Alberta Enterprise Group

-The Alberta Enterprise Group (AEG) is a member-based, non-profit business advocacy organization based in Edmonton, Alberta, Canada.
+The Alberta Enterprise Group (AEG) is a member-based, non-profit business and corporate advocacy organization based in Alberta, Canada.

-The organization claims its members collectively employ more than 150,000 people and generate billions in economic activity each year.
+The organization's members collectively employ more than 150,000 people and generate billions in economic activity each year.

-The organization states its mission as applying the collective experience of its members in order to solve public policy challenges and to form and promote public policy solutions and to provide forums for the exchange of ideas and best practices.
+Board of Directors

+The Alberta Enterprise Group's Board of Directors is mainly composed of prominent executives from oil and gas corporations in Alberta.
+As of July 2023, the Board was composed of:

 History

 In 2006 a group of Alberta business leaders came together to form a fundraising/political action group called Grassroots Leadership Group.
 The group unsuccessfully supported Mark Norris on the first ballot in his Progressive Conservative Association of Alberta leadership bid.
 After Norris dropped off the ballot, the group supported eventual winner Ed Stelmach on the second ballot.

 After the PC leadership process, Grassroots Leadership Group members decided to keep the group together as a business advocacy organization and re-branded as Alberta Enterprise Group, headed by then-Chairman Cal Nichols.

-In the early days the organization was led by Tim Shipton until his departure to Join the Oilers Entertainment Group (OEG).
+In the early days the organization was led by Tim Shipton until his departure to join the Oilers Entertainment Group (OEG).
 Tim Shipton was previously director of the Progressive Conservative Association of Alberta.

 In February, 2019 the organization announced the appointment of John Liston as President.
 In June, 2019 Danielle Smith was the President.